How can museums change lives in a post-pandemic world and help society respond to the many challenges it faces?

 We discuss how we can galvanise our collections and the expertise and passion of those who work with and for museums to engage audiences in new and exciting ways, including the transformational impact of digital technology.

 This event provides the inspiration, ideas and vision we need to not only survive, but to thrive in the future.
+Read about some of the conference highlights here.

 The programme is packed with inspirational speakers from across the globe, practical advice for museums of all types and sizes to use in your work, and tours and networking events to give you contacts and the context of colleagues’ work.